 Basic Philosophy

-• SuMi TRUST Holdings shall respect shareholder rights, and endeavor to develop an environment in which shareholders can exercise their rights appropriately and effectively, and to secure the effectively equal treatment of shareholders.
+• SuMi TRUST Group shall respect shareholder rights, and endeavor to develop an environment in which shareholders can exercise their rights appropriately and effectively, and to secure the effective equal treatment of shareholders;

-• By recognizing the importance of its social responsibilities and public mission, SuMi TRUST Holdings shall endeavor to appropriately cooperate with its stakeholders, including shareholders, clients, employees, business partners, and local communities, and to establish a corporate culture and climate in which it conducts sound business operations based on a high degree of self-discipline.
+• By recognizing the importance of its social responsibilities and public mission, SuMi TRUST Group shall endeavor to appropriately cooperate with its stakeholders, including shareholders, clients, employees, business partners, and local communities (hereinafter referred to as “Stakeholders”), and to develop a corporate culture and climate in which it conducts sound business operations based on a high degree of self-discipline;

-• In order to establish a basis for constructive dialogue with its stakeholders, SuMi TRUST Holdings shall separately set out its Disclosure Policy, and endeavor to appropriately disclose corporate information, including non-financial information, and ensure the transparency of its corporate management.
+• In order to establish a basis for constructive dialogue with its Stakeholders, SuMi TRUST Group shall separately set out its Disclosure Policy, and endeavor to appropriately disclose corporate information, including non-financial information, and ensure the transparency of its corporate management.

-• As the financial holding company that assumes the corporate management function of the SuMi TRUST Group, SuMi TRUST Holdings adopted the institutional design of a "company with Three Committees," and, by separating the execution and supervision of business, shall endeavor to ensure the Board of Directors' role of effective supervision.
+• As the financial holding company that assumes the corporate management function of the SuMi TRUST Group, SuMi TRUST Group shall adopt the institutional design of the Company with a Nominating Committee, etc. and, by separating the execution and monitoring of business, shall endeavor to ensure the Board of Directors’ role of effective monitoring; and

-• SuMi TRUST Holdings shall engage in constructive dialogue with its stakeholders in order to contribute to sustainable growth, as well as the medium- to long-term enhancement of the enterprise value of SuMi TRUST Holdings.
+• SuMi TRUST Group shall engage in constructive dialogue with its Stakeholders in order to contribute to sustainable growth, as well as the medium- to long-term enhancement of the corporate value of SuMi TRUST Group.

 Basic Policy on Corporate Governance